Last updated:

 9. Send an email (V2)

-1. Click Add an action.
+1. Click image below "HTTP" but within "For each" and select Add an action.

 3. If this is your first time using Outlook on Power Automate, authenticate the connector by signing in to your Outlook account.

 • Subject: Click the field and specify the email subject.
-You can use dynamic content items to name emails with inspection elements.
+You can use data from preview items to name emails with inspection elements.
 For example, "[Template Name]: [Inspection Title] | [Score Percentage]".

 Test the flow (optional)